-The archaeological investigation of the Richard Cornell Cemetery was made possible by the combined effort of many.
-First and foremost though, I have the honor of acknowledging Dr. Stanley Cogan, President of the Queens Historical Society, for his tireless commitment and motivational influence.
-Without Stanley's warm stewardship this project simply would not have come about.
-The executors of the Cornell Trust provided funds for the project.
-Lee Cogan provided editorial support.
-Daniel Pagano, Urban Archaeologist, is responsible for expanding the scope of the Archaeology Division of the New York City Landmarks Preservation Commission to include sponsorship of this original field research project and acted as the project's first Supervising Archaeologist.
-Jean Howson, Archaeologist, Landmarks Preservation Commission, stepped into the role of Supervising Archaeologist for a brief time and offered valuable comments during a visit to the site.
-Gina Santucci, Director of Environmental Review, Landmarks Preservation Commission, supervised and encouraged the project.
-Anthusa Ridge invited the author's draft of archaeological recommendations for her historical documentary study of the site, the study which paved the way for this field research project.
-Emil Lucev made his original cemetery deed search available and participated as a field technician.
-Harvey Rudnick participated as a field technician and contributed critical observations absolutely invaluable to improving and bringing surface collection, excavation, mapping and elevation projects to completion.
-Reggie Salmon provided funding, participated as a field technician and has continued to contribute interesting suggestions for future site analysis.
-Mary Cornell made her historical interpretation of Cornell genealogy available and provided valuable consultation during the drafting of this report.
-Francis Cornell provided valuable information about the history of the site.
-Susan Dublin, Archaeologist, Landmarks Preservation Commission, helped with the identification of the ceramic finds.
-Willaim B. Hafford provided computer expertise for the production of the topographical model.
-Dr. Bruce Bradley, Melissa Churchill and Marjorie Connolly and the entire staff of the Crow Canyon Archaeological Center extended methodological ideas and an opportunity for accruing practical teaching and inspirational field experience in Americanist Archaeology.
-Carl Forester, Landmarks Preservation Commission, printed the artifact photos.
-Leon Locke, publisher, has contributed of his time and facilities.
+The archaeological testing of the Richard Cornell Cemetery was made possible by the combined effort of many individuals.
+First and foremost I would like to acknowledge Stanley Cogan, President of the Queens Historical Society and the Cornell Cemetery Corporation, for his motivational leadership and commitment to the project.
+The executors of the Cornell Trust are to be thanked for providing funds for the project.
+Daniel Pagano, Director of Archaeology, NYC Landmarks Preservation Commission, who has expanded and defined the scope of the archaeology program at Landmarks, provided supervisory support.
+Jean Howson, Archaeologist, Landmarks, temporarily stepped into the role of Landmark's supervising archaeologist and offered comments during a visit to the site.
+Gina Santucci, Director of Environmental Review, Landmarks, visited the site and made helpful suggestions.
+Anthusa Ridge is to be thanked for inviting the author to draft archaeological recommendations for her historical documentary study of the site.
+Lee Cogan provided editorial support during the early drafting phase.
+Emil Lucev made his original cemetery deed search available and participated as a field technician on numerous occasions.
+Harvey Rudnick participated regularly as a field technician and contributed critical observations during surface collection, excavation, mapping and elevation recordation projects.
+Reggie Salmon, in addition to making several financial contributions, participated often as a field technician and provided many interesting suggestions for future site analysis.
+Mary Cornell made her historical interpretation of Cornell family genealogy available and provided valuable consultation during the drafting of this report.
+Francis Cornell provided information about the history of the site.
+Leon Locke, publisher, provided assistance and planning support.
+Susan Dublin, Archaeologist, Landmarks, helped identify ceramic finds.
+William B. Hafford provided computer expertise for the production of the topographical site model.
+Bruce Bradley, Bill Lipe, Melissa Churchill, Marjorie Connolly and the entire staff of the Crow Canyon Archaeological Center contributed methodological concepts and techniques and are to be thanked for providing the author the opportunity to accrue teaching and field experience in Americanist Archaeology.
+Paulo Filgueiras photographed all the small finds and provided darkroom facilities for the author.
+Carl Forester, photographer at Landmarks, printed the artifact photos.

-My warm thanks go out to everyone who came out and joined the field crew during the Summer and Fall of 1993, including members of the Board of Directors of the Cornell Cemetery Corporation, their friends and relatives and students from the surrounding community's schools.
+My appreciation goes out to everyone who came out and joined the field crew during the Summer and Fall of 1993, including members of the Board of Directors of the Cornell Cemetery Corporation, their friends and relatives and students from the surrounding community schools.

-I dedicate this effort to my wife, Fabiane Costa Lima, whose balanced encouragement and gentle prompting have helped along the way.
+I dedicate this effort to Fabiane Costa Lima.